 TITO: TEACH Inside/TEACH Outside

-TEACH Inside/TEACH Outside is conducted in partnership with our allies at the University of Pennsylvania, Jeff Draine and Philippe Bourgois.
+TEACH Inside/TEACH Outside is conducted in partnership with our colleagues at Temple University and the University of Pennsylvania, Jeff Draine and Philippe Bourgois.

 Contact Theresa Sullivan at 215-525-0460 x409 or email@example.com for more information.

-In addition, our staff coordinates skills-building and educational programs focused around job training, continuing education, as well as art and creative expression.
+Our staff coordinates skills-building and educational programs focused around continuing education, digital literacy, skills building as well as art and creative expression.
 Our drop in center is a hub for reentry support – come and visit us in our drop in!

 Prison Health News